 A. Does your child look at books and words?

 Before being ready to read on their own, children should be interested in helping you “read” a story, by looking at the pictures and turning the pages in their favorite books.

 B. Can your child make rhymes and play word games?

-Children who can hear the ending sounds of words and can make up rhymes are understanding the concept of phonemes, part of learning phonics.
-Playing games where you take turns saying words that sound the same at the start indicate an understanding of letter sounds and phonics.
+Children who can hear the ending sounds of words and can make up rhymes understand the concept of phonemes, part of learning phonics.
+Playing games where you take turns saying words that sound the same at the start indicates an understanding of letter sounds and phonics.
 If a child cannot hear how two words sound the same, it will be difficult to learn to look for the letter patterns those words have in common, an essential part of early reading.